 2. APPROPRIATE USE (FIELD OF APPLICATION)

 - Outdoor operation is impermissible.
-Use this device only in dry rooms! - PUK: The application of spot welds on precious metals and precious metal alloys, steel and steel alloys as well as titanium and various non-ferrous metals.
+Use this device only in dry rooms! - PUK D3: the application of spot welds to all customary dental alloys as well as titanium for the manufacture of new articles and for repairs on dental work.